Click on a question below to view its answer.

 Seriously?
 No ads?

 Seriously, no ads.
 But let’s be specific here: no display ads – i.e., webpage advertising.
-Also, to be clear: We do show ads – as well as commercials – within the video players themselves.
-This is the primary way our content providers get compensated.
-(See the answer to the first question above.)
+Also, to be clear: Ads – as well as commercials – are shown within the video players and viewers that display our content; they are put there by our content providers, and this is the primary way our content providers get compensated.

 You’re going to sell my data, aren’t you?

 No, we aren’t.
 We pledge in our Terms of Service that we will never sell or give away any of your data to third parties – and the proof of this is, we hardly collect any.
-On the checkout page, we don’t even ask for your real name or physical address.
-All we ask from you is a username, password, email address and your credit card info – that’s it.
+On our checkout page, we don’t even ask for your real name or physical address.
+All we ask from you is a username, password, email address and the minimum amount of credit card info needed to process your subscription – that’s it.

-For us to exploit your data (that we don’t have…), we’d need an extra sales staff and IT department; and we’ve figured that, by the time we pay for those, the money we’d make off your data would be a wash anyway.
-(Also, we’ll let you in on a little-known secret: at present, the concept of “Big Data” is mostly bullshit.
-Don’t tell your downtown clients, though…. 🙂 )
+For us to exploit your data (that we don’t collect…), we’d need an extra sales staff and IT department; and we’ve figured that, by the time we pay for those, the money we’d make off your data would be pretty much a wash anyway.
+Not to mention that we’re kinda old-school over here, and as consumers find the whole exercise a little unseemly.

 You’re going to spam me, aren’t you?